 Dominic so firmly believed in the importance of study to the preaching mission that he provided a rule of “dispensation” from other responsibilities in the event they interfered with study.
 We are women committed to study.
 Through prayer and contemplation we interiorize our learnings and enter into communion with the Source of all truth.
 Our communal life orients us to the common good of the whole Earth community.
 And in ministry, our preaching takes effect.

 As women of the Gospel, our preaching is also expressed in word.
-Read the daily reflections on the Word of God posted by Adrian Dominican Sisters and Associates on Facebook, as well as the recent preaching of our women posted below.
+Read reflections on the Word of God posted by Adrian Dominican Sisters and Associates on the Praedicare Blog, as well as the recent preaching of our women posted below.